 The second largest city in the UK after London, Manchester has limited rural areas, with the most popular including Chorlton Water Park, Debdale Park, Heaton Park and Wythenshawe Park.
 As it continues to grow in size and stature, the City of Manchester becomes more reminiscent of London by the year.
-Unfortunately, staging further planning projects means that any remaining countryside areas of the city are under threat and biodiversity is set to take a hit.
+Unfortunately, allowing for developers to stage further planning projects means that any remaining countryside areas of the city are under threat and biodiversity is set to take an unavoidable hit.

-Between independent and government-supported initiatives that intend on increasing the number of trees in Manchester, and policies enforced by local councils that preserve and protect existing trees at all costs, developers are likely to undergo multiple stumbling blocks during their project, particularly if trees are present on the site.
-Fortunately, however, developers can move forwards with their project and secure planning consent by reaching out to an arboricultural consultancy for a tree survey.
+Between independent and government-supported initiatives that intend to increase the number of trees in Manchester and policies enforced by local councils that preserve and protect specific trees at all costs, developers are likely to undergo multiple stumbling blocks during their project, particularly if existing trees are present on the site.
+Fortunately, however, developers can move forward with their project and secure planning conditions by reaching out to an arboricultural consultancy for a tree survey.

 Tree Strategy for the City of Manchester

 Information on the efforts by Manchester City Council and the local authorities throughout Greater Manchester to conserve, preserve and protect trees can be found on their website.
-The two primary protections are Tree Preservation Orders (TPOs) and conservation areas.
-Under certain pieces of legislation – particularly section 198 of the Town and Country Planning Act 1990 – specific trees can be placed under a Tree Preservation Order (TPO) to restrict disturbance to the trees in question.
+The two primary protections are tree preservation orders (TPOs) and conservation areas.
+Under certain pieces of legislation – particularly section 198 of the Town and Country Planning Act 1990 – specific trees can be placed under a tree preservation order (TPO) to restrict disturbance and wilful damage to the trees in question.

 BS5837 Tree Surveys and Reports

 Even the baseline restrictions over trees from Tree Preservation Orders and listed areas of conservation could pose obstructions to developers.
-It is possible to bypass any problems relating to trees on the specific development site by arranging a British Standard 5837 tree survey with a licensed, qualified and capable arboriculturist, namely the British Standard 5837 tree survey.
-On a set date, an arboricultural surveyor will visit the development site to conduct the BS5837 tree survey.
-At this point, all trees present on the development site will be analysed before the arboriculturist marks each of them with a grading based on value and physiological and structural condition, taking into account tree stock, any structural defects and potential risks for health and safety purposes.
+It is possible to bypass any problems relating to trees on the specific development site by arranging for us to discuss options and provide tree surveys with a licensed, qualified and capable arboriculturist, namely the British Standard 5837 tree survey.
+On a set date, an arboricultural surveyor will visit the site to conduct the BS5837 (2012) tree survey.
+At this point, all trees present on the site will be analysed at ground level before the arboriculturist marks each of them with a grading based on value and physiological and structural condition, taking into account tree stock, any structural defects and potential risks for health and safety purposes.

-Including a combination of information about the arboricultural survey, details about surrounding trees and trees on the site, and suggestions of further tree surveys such as an arboricultural impact assessment or tree surveys that could address certain needs such as for mortgage providers or during remedial work, the arboriculturist will develop a tree report immediately after.
+Including a combination of information about the arboricultural survey, details about surrounding trees and trees on the site, and suggestions of any necessary further tree survey services, the arboriculturist will develop a tree report immediately after.
 As it will feature clearly explained next steps for every tree on the site and other key features such as a tree constraints plan (TCP), the tree survey report will play a crucial role in planning applications, as the local planning authority within Manchester City Council and the various Greater Manchester authorities will base their decision to grant or deny a planning application on the contents of tree reports.

 Manchester Tree Experts

-Following more than 15 years experience satisfying clients across the country with arboricultural and ecological surveys, Arbtech are a worthy option for visiting your site and undertaking a tree survey.
-We are strict with the arboriculturists we hire, so you can rest assured that any arboricultural consultants sent to your site possesses the knowledge, expertise and experience on tree-related issues, and the know-how to carry out a tree survey capable of supporting your application for a planning condition, all conducted with sufficient professional indemnity and public liability insurance and adherence to health and safety protocols.
+Following more than 15 years of experience satisfying clients across the country with arboricultural and ecological surveys, Arbtech is a worthy option for visiting your site and undertaking a tree survey.
+We are strict with the arboriculturists we hire, so you can rest assured that any arboricultural consultants sent to your site possess the knowledge, expertise and experience on tree-related issues, and the know-how to carry out a tree survey capable of supporting your application for a planning condition, all conducted with sufficient professional indemnity and public liability insurance and adherence to health and safety protocols.